sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 This is compilable Rust code, and using this project it will render and run exactly the same as the Elm code.
 You can try it [here](http://sindrejohansen.no/willow/counter/)[^2]

 Note how much the rust code resembles the Elm code.
-The `Msg` is translated from a Elm `type` to a Rust `enum`, but apart from having different names and syntax its exactly the same.
+The `Msg` is translated from an Elm `type` to a Rust `enum`, but apart from having different names and syntax, it is exactly the same.
 The `Model` is becoming a Rust struct.
 The largest change is in the `update` function.
 Rust has no built-in support for immutable structures, so instead we mutate the model.